-AutoConnect: auto join Photon Voice client to a "voice room" when PUN client is joined to a "PUN room".
+AutoConnect: automatically joins Photon Voice client to a "voice room" when PUN client is joined to a "PUN room".

-AutoDisconnect: auto disconnects Photon Voice client when PUN client is disconnected.
+AutoDisconnect: automatically disconnects Photon Voice client when PUN client is disconnected.

 AutoTransmit: starts transmitting audio as soon as Photon Voice client is joined to a "voice room".

 - Microphone and "local" audio recording settings that will be applied to every "recorder" instance created:

 SamplingRate: a frequency of how many times audio is measured per second.
 Generally, this defines the audio quality you want.
 Possible values are: 8, 12, 16, 24 and 48 kHz.
 Default is 24 kHz.

 Delay: outgoing audio stream encoder delay in milliseconds (buffer size in terms of time).
 Possible values are 5, 10, 20, 40, 80 and 120 ms. Default is 20 ms.

 Bitrate: the amount of data (the number of bits) that are processed over a certain amount of time (second).
 Generally, this defines the compression quality.
 Default value is 30000 b/s.